scmmmh/metadata-tutorial/source/access_data/writing.rst

 * Line #2 creates a new :code:`LocalWriter` in the :code:`writer` variable, which takes two parameters.
 The first is the name of the directory into which to store the data.
 The second is the dotted path used to access the identifier value.
 * Line #3 instructs the :code:`writer` to write all the records returned by the :code:`reader`.

 If you run the cell, this will take a few seconds and if everything worked, it will produce no visible output.
-You can, however, see that it is working by the "[*]" indicator to the left of the cell.
+You can, however, see that it is working by the "[*]" indicator on the left side of the cell.
+The :code:`LocalWriter` saves each record as a JSON (JavaScript Object Notation) file on the local filesystem and on the next page of the tutorial we will look at loading this data gain.

 Let us now fetch a slightly larger dataset that we can then work with.
 Update the cell, increasing the ``max_records`` to 1000 and re-run the cell: